smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 There are a few quirks to using advisory locks, so if you are sure you don't need backwards compatibility with older versions, we recommend setting this value to `lease`.

-- `dual` (the default - uses both locking types for backwards and forwards compatibility)
+- `dual` - The default: Uses both locking types for backwards and forwards compatibility.
-- `advisorylock` (advisory lock only)
+- `advisorylock` - Advisory lock only
-- `lease` (lease lock only)
+- `lease` - Lease lock only
-- _none_ (no locking at all - useful for advanced deployment environments when you can be sure that only one instance of chainlink will ever be running)
+- _none_ - No locking at all: Useful for advanced deployment environments when you are sure that only one instance of a Chainlink node will ever be running.

 #### Technical details